jose987654/kodi-addons/README.md

 4. Enter the verification code
 5. The addon will automatically complete the authentication process
 6. Authorize the application to access the files.

-## Usage

-- Navigate through your Seedr.cc folders using the Kodi interface
-- Video files will be automatically playable
-- Audio files will be available for streaming
-- Use the context menu to refresh the current view or go back to parent directory

 ### Repository Installation